end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 # Purpose

 RTTTL songs available on the internet are not optimized for the smallest size.
 Still they are readable by a human but they are far from optimized for the arduino embedded device.
 Most RTTTL song can be optimized (without quality loss) and have their size reduced by ~20%.
 Conversion to binary allows even better compression but it wont be human readable anymore.
 The library also allows one to convert an RTTTL song to hardcoded function calls (`tone()` and `delay()` calls).
-This is really useful if your <span class="texthighlight1">dynamic memory</span> is almost completely full and you would like to move the load from <span class="texthighlight1">dynamic memory</span> to <span class="texthighlight1">program storage space</span>.
+This is really useful if your _dynamic memory_ is almost completely full and you would like to move the load from _dynamic memory_ to _program storage space_.
 The UI (rtttlOptimizerGui) also features a basic RTTTL player.
 The quality of the playback is limited but it allows one to prove that a compression did not changed the song's melody.

 # Library